justinkonecny/calendays/README.md

 ### src/
 * `index.css`: css for the index page
 * `index.js`: Javascript for the index page; initializes and configures Firebase for the application; renders the main `App` component in a `BrowserRouter`
-* `mainRoutes.js`: configures the routes for the application
+* `MainRoutes.tsx`: configures the routes for the application
   * `https://calendays.jkonecny.com/`->`Login`
   * `https://calendays.jkonecny.com/home`->`Home`
   * `https://calendays.jkonecny.com/reset`->`Reset`